RenierMS/qrschool/docs/en/docs/admin/cli.md

 # Cli

-A command-line interface [CLI](https://en.wikipedia.org/wiki/Command-line_interface) is a means of interacting with a computer program by inputting lines of text called command-lines.
+A command-line interface [CLI](https://en.wikipedia.org/wiki/Command-line_interface) is a method of interacting with a computer program by inputting lines of text, referred to as command-lines.

-We create a command line application to allow the system administration easily setup the environment.
-The following command are designed to specific tasks in the backend.
+We have developed a command line application to facilitate system administration in configuring the environment.
+The following commands are designed to specific tasks in the backend.

-There are two main commands wich are *db* and *cli*
+There are two main commands:*db* and *cli*

 ## db